bvavra/MIDI_Accordion/testing.md

 From this point on, it's just a matter of making minor tweaks here and there until find yourself tweaking no more.
 Play a lot of different kinds of tunes that exercise various parts of your accordion to make sure everything feels right.
 Play fast, play slow, play chords, play everything: this is your instrument now.

 Congratulations on making your own MIDI Accordion!
+From here all other pages are bonus tutorials for optional improvements you can make to add additional features like wireless capabilities or dynamic volume control with the bellows.